qieqiewin/Tubular-object-centerline-estimation/README.md

 # Tubular Object Centerline Estimation

-This repository provides a method for estimating the centerline of a tubular object by aligning the main axis to the z-axis, identifying boundary points, and fitting circles along the centerline to determine the center points and radii at each step.
+This repository provides a method for estimating the centerline of a tubular object.

 ## Overview

 The goal of this project is to estimate the centerline of a tubular object (such as a pipe or a cylindrical structure) using 3D point cloud data.
-This process involves transforming the object’s main axis to align with the z-axis, then sampling along the centerline to fit circles at each step.
+This process involves transforming the object’s main axis to align with the z-axis, then sampling along the main_axis to fit circles at each step.

 ### Key Steps